data-and-design/data-and-design.github.io/classes/4871/assignments/a2/index.md

 ## Making the patch file

-A patch is a plain text file listing every line you changed.
-Produce it with git.
+A patch file contains the diff between two states of the code: what it looked like before your repairs, and what it looks like after.

+**1. Snapshot the site before you touch it.**
+To compute that diff, git needs a baseline "before" to measure against.
+Before you change anything, you need to make one commit that represents the initial state of the site.
+If you cloned the repository, the clone already has a git history with an initial commit, so skip to step 2.

-**1. Snapshot the site before you touch it.** Open a terminal in the folder holding the downloaded files and run:
+Open a terminal in the folder holding the downloaded files and run:

 ```
 git init